-2. The Multicultural Personality Questionnaire: MPQ (van der Zee & van Oudenhoven, 2000) has a 91-item, five-factor survey instrument asking participants to reply to personal descriptors by following “To what extent do the following statements apply to you?”.
-Each item is then rated on a 5-point Likert-type scale ranging from 1 (totally not applicable) to 5 (completely applicable).
-The reliability and validity of the 91-item version of the MPQ has been extensively supported (e.g., van der Zee & van Oudenhoven, 2000).
-Content validity checks of the MPQ were translated into Hebrew, combining both expert item evaluation and focus group discussions.
+2. The multicultural personality questionnaire (MPQ) (Van der Zee & Van Oudenhoven, 2000) is a 91-item, five-factor survey instrument asking participants to reply to questions about personal descriptors by using the phrase “To what extent do the following statements apply to you?”
+Each item is rated on a 5-point Likert-type scale ranging from 1 (totally not applicable) to 5 (completely applicable).
+The reliability and validity of the 91-item version of the MPQ have been tested and confirmed extensively (e.g., Van der Zee & Van Oudenhoven, 2000).
+The MPQ was translated into Hebrew and validated by Lacher Edenburg (2019), α = 0.83.
+Content validity checks of the MPQ, combining expert item evaluation and focus group discussions, were translated into Hebrew.
 This evaluation indicated that no items needed rewording.

-This MPQ questionnaire was translated to Hebrew and validated by Lacher Edenburg (2019), α = .83.
-Content validity checks of the MPQ, combining both expert item evaluation and focus group discussions, were translated into Hebrew.
-This evaluation indicated that no items needed rewording.

-From all measures of the MPQ questionnaire, we will study cultural empathy and emotional stability.
-Content validity checks of the MPQ were translated into Hebrew, combining both expert item evaluation and focus group discussions.
-This evaluation indicated that no items needed rewording.
+Out of all the measures of the MPQ, we studied cultural empathy and emotional stability.

-Cultural empathy (18 items; α = .89), in our research content validity checks, alpha Cronbach is 0.90.
-Sample items for this factor are: “Finds it hard to empathize with others,” “Enjoys other people's stories,” “Is able to voice other people’s thoughts.”
+Cultural empathy (18 items; α = 0.89 alpha Cronbach was 0.90 in our content validity checks.
+Sample items for this factor are: “Finds it hard to empathize with others,” “Enjoys other people’s stories,” and “Is able to voice other people’s thoughts.”

-Emotional stability (20 items; α = .82), in our research content validity checks, alpha Cronbach is 0.77 in our research sample.
-Sample items for this factor are: “Considers problems solvable,” “Suffers from conflicts with others,” “Is not easily hurt.”
+Emotional stability (20 items; α = 0.82): alpha Cronbach was 0.77 in our content validity checks.
+Sample items for this factor are: “Considers problems solvable,” “Suffers from conflicts with others,” and “Is not easily hurt.”

-3. Social Competence Questionnaire (Valkenburg & Peter, 2008) is based on a novel 19-item self-report instrument to measure social competence through four social competence dimensions: initiation of (offline) relationships or interactions, supportiveness, assertiveness, and ability to self-disclose.
-The four dimensions distinguished in advance were empirically verified in an exploratory factor analysis.
-A second-order confirmatory factor analysis was used to test whether the four hypothesized subscales of our social competence measure are explained by one general social competence factor.
-The questions address how participants people in the previous six months.
-Can they indicate how easy or difficult each of the situations below has been for them in the past six months?
+3. The social competence questionnaire (Valkenburg & Peter, 2008) is based on a 19-item self-report instrument that measures social competence in four dimensions: initiation of (offline) relationships or interactions, supportiveness, assertiveness, and ability to self-disclose.
+The four dimensions distinguished in advance were empirically verified in exploratory factor analysis.
+A second-order confirmatory factor analysis was used to test whether one general social competence factor explained the four hypothesized subscales of our social competence measure.
+The questions examine how participants interacted with others over the previous six months.
+Participants evaluated their management of the situations below over the past six months.

-The four factors of the social competence questionnaire are:

-Initiation (α = .86). e.g., Start a conversation with someone you did not know very well?
+Initiation (α = 0.86). e.g., Start a conversation with someone you did not know very well.

-Supportiveness (α = .83). e.g., Listened carefully to someone who told you about a problem he or she is experiencing?
+Supportiveness (α = 0.83). e.g., Listen carefully to someone who told you about a problem they are experiencing.

-Self-disclosure (α = .83). e.g., Express your feelings to someone else?
+Self-disclosure (α = 0.83). e.g., Express your feelings to someone else.

-Assertiveness (α = .86). e.g., Stand up for your rights when someone wronged you?
+Assertiveness (α = 0.86). e.g., Stand up for your rights when someone wronged you.

-4. Self-efficacy for learning (Mor, 2001, Salomon, 2002), based on Bandura, 1986; Schunck, 1990; Pintrich and De Groot, 1990 models.
-We examine the self-efficacy for the learning variable using 24 statements.
+4. The self-efficacy for learning questionnaire (Mor, 2001, Salomon, 2002) is based on models by Bandura, 1986; Schunck, 1990; and Pintrich & De Groot, 1990.
+We examined the self-efficacy for the learning variable using 24 statements.
 The questionnaire distinguishes between three dimensions of self-efficacy for learning required for effective functioning: academic learning, learning in a computer environment, and learning alone or in teams.
-The questionnaire was validated by three expert readers who found that it addressed self-efficacy for learning, and that it distinguished between the three dimensions of self-efficacy examined (α = 0.79).
+The questionnaire was validated by three expert readers who found that it addressed self-efficacy for learning and distinguished between the three dimensions of self-efficacy examined (α = 0.79).